Reading Time: 7 minutes

 latest report

-Learn why we are the Leaders in management and iPaaS
+Learn why we are the Leaders in API management and iPaaS

 We opted for eventual consistency because we were more interested in availability and capabilities for lightning-fast querying.

-This post covers a traditional case for which contains orchestration, batch processing, data mapping, and adapters.
+This post covers a traditional case for integration which contains orchestration, batch processing, data mapping, and adapters.
 I love the power of API-led connectivity when implemented right in an organization, but there are, of course, traditional integration tasks at hand.
-However, the good is Mule supports those traditional tasks with its strong roots in the ESB space enabling ESB patterns.
+However, the good news is Mule supports those traditional tasks with its strong roots in the ESB space enabling ESB patterns.

 A significant advantage of the Mule runtime engine today is the capability to deliver traditional and modern approaches to integration in one unified solution.